-AJCC Workspace for Online Learners: During the height of the pandemic, many individuals participating in online training had limited web access and lacked suitable learning environments at home.
-SELACO WDB remained open to customers on a "by appointment" basis throughout much of the pandemic.
-Participants engaged in online learning were allowed to reserve socially distanced workspaces to participate in their virtual classes.
-As social distancing requirements have subsided, a program to loan computers and, based on need, purchase devices has been implemented.
+AJCC Workspace for Online Learners: Many individuals participating in online training have limited web access and lack suitable learning environments at home.
+SELACO WDB has remained open to customers on a "by appointment" basis throughout much of the pandemic.
+Participants engaged in online learning are allowed to reserve socially distanced workspaces to participate in their virtual classes.

-Calbright College IT Training Pilot Program: SELACO WDB was one of a small number of WDBs that participated a pilot pre-IT training program offered by Calbright College, California's only fully online community college.
-Under the pilot, participants in SELACO WDB programs were allowed to enroll in a short-term "pre-IT" course that prepared them for more rigorous training to qualify for high-demand technology jobs.
-At the time the biennial modification to the Plan was developed, the project was completed.
+Calbright College IT Training Pilot Program: SELACO WDB is one of a small number of WDBs that are participating a pilot pre-IT training program offered by Calbright College, California's only fully online community college.
+Under the pilot, participants in SELACO WDB programs are enrolled in a short-term "pre-IT" course that prepares them for more rigorous training to qualify for high-demand technology jobs.